veeral-patel/how-to-secure-anything/README.md

 - [Applied Space Systems Engineering](https://www.amazon.com/Applied-Space-Systems-Engineering-Technology/dp/0073408867)
 - [Systems Engineering Book of Knowledge (SeBOK)](<https://www.sebokwiki.org/wiki/Guide_to_the_Systems_Engineering_Body_of_Knowledge_(SEBoK)>) - here's the [pdf](https://www.sebokwiki.org/w/images/sebokwiki-farm!w/0/0a/Guide_to_the_Systems_Engineering_Body_of_Knowledge.pdf)

-## Future improvements to this repo

-- Include a set of case studies where I write up how I'd secure something, following the steps above.
-This will help me make the steps more practical as well and fill in any gaps I'm missing.
+## In the future

+- Write up case studies on how I'd use my process to secure different things
+- Create practical, step by step checklists for doing each of the parts of my process